kmiura-1002/elasticsearch-index-migrate/README.md

   -i, --indexName=indexName                            (required) migration index name.

+  -n, --[no-]natural-name                              Set to true if the index name contains _ or -(Ex: my-index).

+  -v, --index-version=index-version                    index version.
+(Ex: For my-index_1970.01.01, the version is
+                                                       1970.01.01.
+For my-index_v1, the version is v1.)

   --[no-]init                                          If the init command has not been executed in advance, the
                                                        migration will be performed after initialization has been processed.